applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/getting-started/reading-iab.md

 If you're interested in contributing content or features to IAB, I'd love to hear from you.
 You should start by reviewing [CONTRIBUTING.md](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/CONTRIBUTING.md) which provides guidelines on how to get involved.

-## Disclaimer <link src='681765'/>

-**This project is in very early development stage.** It's not ready for prime-time by any means, but I fall firmly into the "publish early, publish often" mindset, hence its public availability.
-I am very interested in feedback.
-The best way to get feedback to me is through [the IAB issue tracker](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/issues), and the best way to contribute is through [pull requests](https://help.github.com/articles/using-pull-requests).

-The code in the iab module is **not sufficiently tested, documented, or optimized for production use**.
-As code reaches those quality standards it will be ported to [scikit-bio](http://www.scikit-bio.org).
-I do not recommend using the code in the iab module outside of these notebooks.
-In other words, don't `import iab` outside of the notebooks - if you want access to the functionality in your own code, you should `import skbio`.

-Currently, the **best example of where I'm hoping to go with these materials** is the [multiple sequence alignment](http://nbviewer.ipython.org/github/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/blob/master/algorithms/4-multiple-sequence-alignment.ipynb) chapter.

 ## About the author <link src='fedd13'/>

 My name is Greg Caporaso.
 I'm the primary author of *An Introduction to Applied Bioinformatics*, but there are [other contributors](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/graphs/contributors) and I hope that list will grow.